MikeRogers0/MikeRogersIO/source/blog/2019-10-14-how-to-use-yard-for-offline-documentation.html.md

 gem install yard
 ```

-You may also need to generate the rdoc files, you can do this by running:
+You may also need to generate the Rdoc files, you can do this by running:

 ```bash
 gem rdoc --all